“The joy in their faces is pretty amazing.”

 The Spider-Man company were so moved by the school’s presence that they organized a day of Spider-Man at the Bronx school, where performers and technicians spoke to the students in small groups.
 The highlight was at the end of the day, when cast members performed songs from the show in the auditorium.

-School trips to world-class arts and culture.
-Access to working arts professionals.
-Situation Project was born.
+With this school trip to world-class arts and culture and access to working arts professionals, Situation Project was born.